kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0005 Safety management systems.md

 ### §5.55   Safety risk assessment and control.

-\(a\) The certificate holder must develop and maintain processes to analyze safety risk associated with the hazards identified in §5.53(c).
+\(a\) The certificate holder must develop and maintain processes to analyze safety risk associated with the hazards identified in [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.53   System analysis and hazard identification.|§5.53]](c).

 \(b\) The certificate holder must define a process for conducting risk assessment that allows for the determination of acceptable safety risk.